WolframResearch/WolframClientForPython/docs/advanced_usages.rst

 Symbolic Eigenvalues
 ====================

-A Python heavy approach
+A Python-Heavy Approach
 ------------------------

 Sometimes the resulting expression of an evaluation is a symbolic exact value, which nonetheless could be approximated to a numerical result.
-The eigenvalues of :math:`\begin{pmatrix} \pi & -2 & 0 \\ 1 & \pi & -1 \\ 0 & 2 & \pi \\ \end{pmatrix}` are :math:`\frac{1}{2}(4I+2\pi)`, :math:`\frac{1}{2}(-4I+2\pi)`, and :math:`\pi`.
+The eigenvalues of :math:`\begin{pmatrix} \pi & -2 & 0 \\ 1 & \pi & -1 \\ 0 & 2 & \pi \\ \end{pmatrix}` are :math:`\frac{1}{2}(4I+2\pi)`, :math:`\frac{1}{2}(-4I+2\pi)` and :math:`\pi`.

 It is possible to build a subclass of :class:`~wolframclient.deserializers.WXFConsumer` that can convert a subset of all Wolfram Language symbols into pure built-in Python objects.
-It has to deal with :wl:`Plus` and :wl:`Times`, converts :wl:`Pi` to :class:`math.pi`, :wl:`Rational` to :class:`fractions.Fraction`, and :wl:`Complex` to :class:`complex`.
+It has to deal with :wl:`Plus` and :wl:`Times`, converts :wl:`Pi` to :class:`math.pi`, :wl:`Rational` to :class:`fractions.Fraction` and :wl:`Complex` to :class:`complex`.
 It results in a significant code inflation but provide a detailed review of the extension mechanism.
-Yet, as we will see it is not really necessary.
+However, as will be shown, this is not really necessary.

 .. literalinclude:: /examples/python/eigenvalues3.py
     :emphasize-lines: 15-68, 87
     :linenos:

-A Wolfram Language alternative
+A Wolfram Language Alternative
 ------------------------------

 It is recommended to delegate as much as possible to the Wolfram Language.
 Instead of implementing a (fragile) counterpart of core functions such as :wl:`Plus` or :wl:`Times`, it is best to compute a numerical result within the kernel.
 This can be achieved with the function :wl:`N`.
-Once applied to the eigenvalues, the result becomes a mixture of complex values and reals, which was already dealt with in the :ref:`previous section<complex-consumer>`.
+Once applied to the eigenvalues the result becomes a mixture of complex values and reals, which was already dealt with in the :ref:`previous section<complex-consumer>`.

 .. literalinclude:: /examples/python/eigenvalues3_alternative.py
     :emphasize-lines: 12-18, 32